 Carlo mentioned that he’s tried everything but “nothing works.”
 He added, “you just need to brush them as often as possible.“

 According to Becky, brushing your Aussie three times a week is sufficient.
 On the other hand, Sue suggests you brush your dog every single day.

 Although most owners suggest brushing often, Linda has given up, saying “no – just vacuum often” instead.

 7 Tips for Dealing With Aussie Shedding

 Keep in mind, these tips don’t guarantee an allergy-free home with your Australian Shepherd.
 And even if you’re not allergic to dogs, these tips are great hygiene tips for a cleaner home.

 1. Keep Your Australian Shepherd Outside

-This is obviously not something you can do in blazing cold weather, as Australian Shepherds aren’t suitable for blizzard-like conditions.
-However, if you live somewhere like Los Angeles or even Texas, this can be a great way for reducing allergens in the house.
+This is obviously not something you can do in blazing cold weather, as Aussies aren’t suitable for cold or blizzard-like conditions.
+But if you live somewhere like Los Angeles or Texas, this can be a great way for reducing allergens in the house.

 If your Aussie sheds outside, then the dander gets released outside.
-With a light breeze and those allergens will be long gone!
+With a light breeze, those allergens will be long gone!

 2. No Rugs or Carpets